co360/soda-hol/4-use-soda-apis-for-crud-operations.md

 ### **Part 3**: Fetch documents from the collection

 Now that todos are being stored in the collection, the next thing to add is the ability to fetch them back out so they can be displayed in the todo app.
 As you saw in the previous part, document keys in SODA are stored as separate metadata - not as part of the document content.
 This is something you'll need to consider when building apps as clients often need the keys to work with REST APIs.
+[Consult the documentation](https://oracle.github.io/node-oracledb/doc/api.html#-293-creating-and-accessing-soda-documents) for details on adding documents to collections.

 1. Return to the **todos.js** file in the **db_apis** directory.